Ly0n/awesome-robotic-tooling/README.md

 * [meta-balena](https://github.com/balena-os/meta-balena) - Run Docker containers on embedded devices
 * [micro-ros](https://micro-ros.github.io/) - The major changes compared to "regular" ROS 2 is that micro-ROS uses a Real-Time Operating System (RTOS) instead of Linux, and DDS for eXtremely Resource Constrained Environments

+### Real-Time Kernels
+* [ELISA](https://elisa.tech/) -  Project is to make it easier for companies to build and certify Linux-based safety-critical applications – systems whose failure could result in loss of human life, significant property damage or environmental damage
+* [PREEMPT_RT kernel patch](https://wiki.linuxfoundation.org/realtime/documentation/start) - Aim of the PREEMPT_RT kernel patch is to minimize the amount of kernel code that is non-preemptible.

 ### Network and Middleware
 * [pyshark](https://github.com/KimiNewt/pyshark) - Python wrapper for tshark, allowing python packet parsing using wireshark dissectors
 * [pingtop](https://github.com/laixintao/pingtop) - Ping multiple servers and show results in a top-like terminal UI